“Credit is like a looking-glass, which when once sullied by a breath may be wiped clear again, but if once cracked can never be repaired.”

 Airbnb no doubt will henceforth warn hosts not to leave valuables in their residence when renting through Airbnb, just as hotels warn guests not to leave valuables unattended in their rooms, and offer safekeeping for valuables in a hotel safe, either in the guest rooms or at the front desk.

-Uber and Lyft are two companies that offer private taxi service.
-And, like Airbnb, customers and drivers using these platforms can determine in advance of a car booking whether the other party seems trustworthy via a rating.
+Uber and Lyft are two companies that offer private rideshare services.
+And, like Airbnb, customers and drivers using these platforms can determine in advance of a ride request whether the other party seems trustworthy via a rating.
 Lyft and Uber have a variety of checks to ensure the safety of drivers and guests alike.

 “These multifaceted sources of reputation will not be a single algorithm: we will be able to perform a Google- or Facebook-like search and see a picture of a person’s behavior in many different contexts, over a length of time.
 Slivers of data that have until now lived in secluded isolation online will be available in one place.
 Answers on Quora, reviews on TripAdvisor, comments on Amazon, feedback on Airbnb, videos posted on YouTube, social groups joined, or presentations on SlideShare; as well as a history and real-time stream of who has trusted you, when, where and why.
 The whole package will come together in your personal reputation dashboard, painting a comprehensive, definitive picture of your intentions, capabilities and values. . .